Tahurwaili: Reign

 Tahurwaili is not mentioned in any of many "offering lists", but his existence is confirmed by the seal impressions found in Hattussa.
+The lack of evidence of his reign indicate his reign was short and perhaps omitted from lists of later rulers.

+Chronology

 He ruled sometime between Telepinu and Zidanta II, but otherwise the placement of his rule in the sequence of kings is uncertain.
 Often he is put after Aluwamna and even Hantili II, based on the style of his seal (see, for example, History of the Hittites), but such decision is speculative.
 Since he is mentioned in one of the Telepinu's letters (KUB 26:77) and is supposed to be Telepinu's cousin, it makes sense to assume that he ruled right after Telepinu.
 Here is the reasoning by Bin-Nun: we know that Aluwamna was exiled by Telepinu, so it would be difficult for him to come to the throne right after Telepinu's death.
 Therefore, it makes sense to assume that the usurper could come to power for a while.
 Putting Tahurwaili's reign after Hantili II (son of Aluwamna, who is son-in-law of Telepinu) means moving Tahurwaili at least two generations down the time line.

+Treaty with Kizzuwatna

-Tahurwaili made a parity treaty with Eheya of Kizzuwatna.
-Its terms were very similar to those between Paddatiššu and Hantili II.
-These kings are usually assumed, but neither of the treaties names a Hittite king.
+Tahurwaili is assumed to have made a parity treaty with Eheya of Kizzuwatna.
+Its terms were very similar to a treaty assumed to have been made by Hantili II and Paddatiššu of Kizzuwatna.
+These kings are usually assumed, because neither of the treaties name of a Hittite king.